openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 This tutorial reveals end-to-end solution from installation to model deploying for object detection task on a certain example.
 On this page we show how to train, validate, export and optimize ATSS model on BCCD public dataset.

-To learn how to deploy the trained model refer to: :doc:`../deploy`.
+To learn how to deploy the trained model, refer to: :doc:`../deploy`.

-To learn, how to run the demo and visualize results, refer to: :doc:`../demo`.
+To learn how to run the demo and visualize results, refer to: :doc:`../demo`.

 The process has been tested on the following configuration.